Erfaan-Rostami/Mathematical-Foundations-of-Data-Science/README.md

 &#10039; <a href="https://www.cs.cornell.edu/jeh/book.pdf">Foundations of Data Science</a> by A. Blum, J. Hopcroft, and R. Kannan.
 ## Useful Links:
-- <a href="https://mathematical-tours.github.io/book-sources/FundationsDataScience.pdf">Mathematical Foundations of Data Sciences</a>
+- <a href="https://mathematical-tours.github.io/book-sources/FundationsDataScience.pdf">Mathematical Foundations of Data Sciences</a>, by Gabriel Peyr´